Courses

 Freelance Trading

 It’s perfectly possible to become a freelance online stock market trader if you do your research.
-If you like the sound of this option, we recommend taking a course that will teach you the trading strategies that are related to various trading platforms.
-Before you start trading, you’ll also need to learn how to analyse the markets and how to equate a risk management equation.
+If you like the sound of this option, we recommend taking a course that will teach you the trading strategies that are related to various trading platforms as well as career advice for this role.
+Before you start trading, you’ll also need to learn about the best stock market analysis techniques and how to equate a risk management equation.

 Popular Career Pathways for Stock Traders